Pec Stretch

 Image depicting a woman doing a doorway pec stretch

-Getting back into a regular routine after the Summer holidays is always hard, especially sitting at a desk for 8 hours after a period of rest!
+Getting back into a regular exercise routine after the Winter months is always hard, especially sitting at a desk for 8 hours!!
 So we thought we’d do a blog on the pec muscles and and a great pec stretch.

 Firstly, What are the Pectoral muscles?